amayagil/InsightsIntegratedLab/InsightsIntegratedLabS64.md

 The goal of this lab is to introduce you to the proactive security capabilities of Red Hat Insights.
 This lab assumes the following:

-*   You started all your VMs, per the instructions in Lab 0.
+*   You started all your VMs, per the instructions in Step 0.
 *   Did not delete any of the key items in the pre-populated Satellite 6 configuration, which are necessary for Insights to work properly.

 ## Introduction